leprime/github_push_pull/README.md

-This program in bash help a user of github to automate his work.
+This program in bash help user of github to automate his work.

 Just clone by git clone https://github.com/leprime/github_push_pull.git